 Letting your baby stay up late

 What to do: Did you know that most babies actually display signs of sleep readiness between 6 and 8 pm?
 Be aware of signs like, droopy eyelids or eye rubbing, before your baby gets a bit fuzzy.
-If you get him or her to bed when he or she is drowsy but not overtired or completely asleep, it will be easier for him or her to learn to fall asleep on his or her own.
+If you get him to bed when he is drowsy, but not overtired or completely asleep, it will be easier for him to learn to fall asleep on his own.
 Continue reading →

 Did you know that house injuries are one of the top reasons kids under 3 visit the E.R. each year?